syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ### DropDown

-You can render a DropDown item by setting the [type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `DropDown`.
-You can further customize the DropDown item through [RibbonDropDownSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonDropDownSettings.html) which provides options such as `iconCss`, `content`, `target` and more.
+You can render a DropDown item by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `DropDown`.
+You can further customize the DropDown item through [RibbonDropDownSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonDropDownSettings.html) which provides options such as `IconCss`, `Content`, `Target` and more.

 #### Target

-You can make use of [target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonDropDownSettings.html#Syncfusion_EJ2_Ribbon_RibbonDropDownSettings_Target) property which specifies the selector for an element to be shown in the DropDownButton popup.
+You can make use of [Target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonDropDownSettings.html#Syncfusion_EJ2_Ribbon_RibbonDropDownSettings_Target) property which specifies the selector for an element to be shown in the DropDownButton popup.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}